chikinn/skat/README.md

 I guess Kenny's game could use a little work!

 ## Analysis of KennyPlayer
-Random play in such a complex game is quite punishing: in a game of three KennyPlayers, the average score is quite negative.
-In most hands the declarer loses.
+Random play in such a complex game is punishing: in a match between three KennyPlayers, the average score is quite negative.
+The declarer loses most hands.

 Interestingly, the Kenny in the middle seat scores 30% higher (well, less negative) on average.
 This is because the middle seat bids first, and Kenny's